acmerobotics/ftc-dashboard/docs/features.md

 It's conventional to name variables in uppercase and treat them as constants inside the code.
 While saved dashboard changes instantly apply to the code fields, code-side changes only propagate to the client on explicit refresh.

-Also keep the copy semantics of Java primitives in mind when using this feature.
+Also, keep the copy semantics of Java primitives in mind when using this feature.
 Why does the following op mode fail to observe position offset changes during operation?

 ```java
 public class ServoArm {